Meeco/docs/tools/meeco-cli.md

 You can use the keys and tokens that the Meeco CLI has generated in combination with the [Cryppo-CLI](cryppo.md) tool to get a feel for the encryption and decryption flows.

 Feed this data back to the Meeco-CLI to store it against a Meeco User and then Share it!
-You can read more about [Sharing and Connections](../guides/connections-and-sharing.md) and [Items](../guides/items-and-slots.md) in the Guides section of this documentation site.
+You can read more about [Connections and Sharing](/guides/api-guides/vault/connections-and-sharing.md) and [Items](/guides/api-guides/vault/items-and-slots.md) in the Guides section of this documentation site.

 The Typescript CLI and SDK Github repos reside below in the downloads section.